xAn-x/Vision-Lab/README.md

 <img src="./images/vision-lab.webp" href="vision-lab-banner" style="width:80%; max-height:400px">

 In this repository, I focus on building foundational models in computer vision, with each implementation designed to provide insights into the underlying mechanics and applications of these architectures.
-Whether you’re a beginner eager to grasp the basics or an experienced practitioner interested in novel approaches, I hope you find something valuable here.

 I plan to expand this repository with the following implementations: